-- Acceptto Appliance configured to connect to your user directory (Azure Active Directory).
+- An Acceptto Appliance connected to your user directory.

-- Users that do not show an immutableID, such as User2@example.com, will not be able to login using SAML.
-To change the ImmutableID for specific users, run the following PowerShell command (replace UserPrincipalName with the affected user e.g. firstname.lastname@example.org):
+- Users that do not show an immutableID such as User2@example.com, will not be able to login using SAML.
+To change the ImmutableID for specific users run the following PowerShell command (replace UserPrincipalName with the affected user UserPrincipalName, e.g., email@example.com):

 $guid = New-Guid Set-MSOLUser -UserPrincipalName UserPrincipalname -ImmutableID $guid

-- Login to the Acceptto Admin portal with your Acceptto administrative account, and select “APPLICATIONS”.
+- Login to the Acceptto Appliance admin panel with an administrative account and go to Applications.

-- In the Add Application dialog enter your Azure Active Directory configuration values.
+- In the Add Application dialog, enter the following values:

-Sign in URL: The URL used to login to your Azure AD instance (e.g., https://login.microsoftonline.com/yourTenantID)
+- Sign in URL - The URL used to login to your Azure AD instance (e.g., https://login.microsoftonline.com/login.srf).

 Configure Azure Active Directory as a Service Provider (SP)

-# The domain you want to authenticate against SAML e.g. example.com (mandatory) $domain=example.com # Identify who your IdP is $BrandName = "Acceptto SAML IDP" # Logon URL (mandatory) $LogOnUrl = "https://saml.acceptto.com/saml/auth" # Logoff URL (mandatory) $LogOffUrl = https://saml.acceptto.com/saml/logout # The IdP Certificate, note the use of @ to make it a raw text variable.
-This value comes from the X509 # certificate set up in “Configure the Acceptto Identity Provider”, item 5. $SigningCert = @" "@ # The issuer URI, it needs to match what is specified on the IdP under EntityId, make sure this is # accurate otherwise AAD will not log you in. $uri = "https://saml.acceptto.com/saml" $Protocol = "SAMLP"
+# The domain you want to authenticate against SAML(mandatory) $domain="example.com" # Identify who your IdP is $BrandName = "Acceptto SAML IDP" # Logon URL (mandatory) $LogOnUrl = "https://saml.acceptto.com/saml/auth" # Logoff URL (mandatory) $LogOffUrl = https://saml.acceptto.com/saml/logout # The IdP Certificate.
+Note the use of @ to make it a raw text variable. $SigningCert = "Copy your Acceptto Appliance SAML signing certificate got earlier in one single line, here" # The issuer URI. $uri = "https://saml.acceptto.com/saml" $Protocol = "SAMLP"

-To verify if the domain is configured to use SAML the following command can be used:
+To verify if the domain is configured to use SAML, use the following command:

 Get-MsolDomainFederationSettings -domainname example.com | fl *